Nodocify/wpaspray/README.md

 ### Note

-When installing in Kali if you see the error ```N: Download is performed unsandboxed as root as file ...``` it is safe to ignore.
+When installing in Kali, as root, if you see the error ```N: Download is performed unsandboxed as root as file ...``` it is safe to ignore.

 This is just apt saying that it doesn't have an ```_apt``` user to download and install the .deb file with that is non-root, non-login, and sandboxed.
 If this error concerns you, you can follow these alternate installation instructions: